TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. tip::

-    You may ask how the `errorAction()` knows which form was the last displayed one.
+    How the `errorAction()` knows
+    which form was the last displayed one?
 This information is created by the ``form`` ViewHelper.
 It automatically adds the property ``__referrer`` to every generated form, which contains information about the current extension, controller, and action